unibe-icelab/thz-image-explorer/paper/paper.md

 This work was supported through a MARVIS (Multidisciplinary Advanced Research Ventures in Space) programme of the Swiss Department for Business, Education, and Research (SBFI) called SUBICE.
-SUBICE is a project of the University of Bern (UniBe), the University of Applied Sciences and Arts, Western Switzerland (HES-SO), and Thales- Alenia Space Switzerland (TASCH).
+SUBICE is a project of the University of Bern (UniBe), the University of Applied Sciences and Arts, Western Switzerland (HES-SO), and Thales-Alenia Space Switzerland (TASCH).
 The project has been partially funded by the European Space Agency (ESA) under the ESA Initial Support for Innovation (EISI) program.
 We acknowledge the support of the Open Space Innovation Platform (OSIP) and in particular Nicolas Thiry and Leopold Summerer.